-Securities issued under the Programme are expected on issue to be rated Aaa by Moody's, AAA by Standard & Poor's and AAA by Fitch.
-The rating of Securities will not necessarily be the same as the rating applicable to the Issuer.
+Securities issued under the Programme may on issue be rated by Moody's, and/or Standard & Poor's and/or Fitch, such rating(s) to be disclosed in the Final Terms for the Securities.
+The rating of Securities will not necessarily be the same as the rating applicable to the Issuer and/or AIB.
+However, the rating methodology employed by a rating agency with respect to Securities may link the rating applicable to the Securities with the rating applicable to AIB.
+Such a methodology may, for example, include a ceiling on 'notching up' so that the Securities may not be assigned a rating higher than a specified number of notches above the rating applicable to AIB.
+The credit ratings of Securities may also be subject to a ceiling or otherwise linked by reference to a credit rating applicable to other entities, including the credit rating applicable to Irish sovereign debt.
 A credit rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension or withdrawal at any time by the assigning rating organisation.
-A credit rating organisation may from time to time alter the methodology employed by it when rating Securities and such alteration may affect ratings attributed to Securities issued under the Programme.
+The rating methodology employed by a rating agency when rating Securities is subject to change at any time at the discretion of that rating agency and may affect ratings attributed to Securities issued under the Programme.